san-lab/certnotar/README.md

 The serial number of the new certificate points to an address, chainid and nonce on some Ethereum network - this transaction calldata contains the certificate's signature (RSA)

 A modified Go x509 package is used.

+Of course, a valid Ethereum key needs to be provided.